BrightTag/Crosstie/README.md

 ### <a name="each"></a>each
 #### Description
-`BrightTag.Util.each` performs a provided function once for every array element.
+`BrightTag.Util.each(object, callback, [thisObject])` performs a provided function once for every array element.

+#### Arguments
+  - object - an Object or Array
+  - callback - the function to execute for each item or key-value pair
+  - thisObject - an optional context to use as this in the callback

 #### Examples
 ```sh